meaniebeanie22/meaniebeanie22.github.io/chapters/and-last.md

 Well, to make a long story short, we got a few hands on board, made a good cruise home, and the HISPANIOLA reached Bristol just as Mr. Blandly was beginning to think of fitting out her consort.
-Five men only of those who had sailed returned with her.
-“Drink and the devil had done for the rest,” with a vengeance, although, to be sure, we were not quite in so bad a case as that other ship they sang about:
+Five men only of those who had sailed returned with her. [:“Drink and the devil had done for the rest,”](#rep) with a vengeance, although, to be sure, we were not quite in so bad a case as that other ship they sang about:

      With one man of her crew alive,